Raising Kids with Self-Esteem

 cost parents a penny.
 It's called the “self-esteem shield.”

 It’s simple.
-Research shows that adolescents who grow up with high self-esteem are
+Research shows that teens who grow up with high self-esteem are far less

-far less likely to abuse drugs or drink compared with kids who grow up without a sense
+likely to abuse drugs or drink compared with kids who grow up without a sense of self-worth.

 Here are several steps you can take to help your children develop self-esteem:

 Remember that the road to self-esteem begins in infancy.
 It is nurtured throughout